PriyanSappal/tech264-cloud-linux/Azure/README.md

 **Type of Scaling:**
 - **Horizontal Scaling**: Increases or decreases the number of VMs based on load.
+- **Vertical Scaling**: This involves manually upgrading the size of the VM instances (e.g., moving from a standard to a higher-performance VM type).

 **How Does It Work?**
 - Automatically scales VMs in response to rules (e.g., CPU utilization).